Pressure Cooker Chipotle Chili Mac

 Final Recipe Notes

 If you’re unfamiliar with the Ninja Foodi, it’s an all-in-one pressure cooker, air fryer, slow cooker, and a few more things.
-You can use it for everything from crispy air fried rosemary parmesan potatoes to pressure cooker cheeseburger soup.
+You can use it for everything from crispy air fried rosemary parmesan potatoes and breakfast pizza to pressure cooker cheeseburger soup and 20-minute mac and cheese.

 I’ve found the Foodi’s pressure cooker function cook times to be almost identical to my 6-qt Instant Pot.
 You can learn more about the Foodi on my Amazon storefront.